twitter/the-algorithm/home-mixer/README.md

 Home Mixer
 ==========

-Home Mixer is the main service used to construct and serve Twitter's Home Timelines.
+Home Mixer is the main service used to construct and serve X's Home Timelines.
 It currently
 powers:
 - For you - best Tweets from people you follow + recommended out-of-network content
 - Following - reverse chronological Tweets from people you follow